Rainymood/rainymood.github.io/_posts/2022-05-10-show-your-work-sql.md

 */
 ```

+# Tip 2: Use CTEs liberally

+Complex things are just simple things stacked on top of each other.

+The same can be said for SQL queries.
+If you need to do something simple, try to break it down into easier little pieces and put them on top of eac h other.

+Common Table Expressions (CTEs), or as I like to call them 'subtables' are temporary tables that you can use to get to your final query result.
+They are indispensible tools.

+Use CTEs liberally.

-Then we create the subtable `calibrated_exercises` which contains the exercises
-(by their `originalexerciseid`) that we need to consider.
+The first CTE we make is `calibrated_exercises` which contains the exercises (by their `originalexerciseid`) that we need to consider.

 ```sql
 with calibrated_exercises as (